nemethconsulting/uw-rhs/docs/tut-create-team.md

 }
 ```

-5. With your team created, you can go ahead and start adding your [team's schedule](tut-add-games.md).
+3. With your team created, you can go ahead and start adding your [team's schedule](tut-add-games.md).

 <a id="4"></a>
 ### Errors & Troubleshooting

-1. One error you may encounter is: `Error: Insert failed, duplicate id'

-This error occurs when you try to `POST` using a team `id` that already exists in the database.
+1. One error you may encounter is: `Error: Insert failed, duplicate id` This error occurs when you try to `POST` using a team `id` that already exists in the database.

-**To troubleshoot:** Review the list of teams in the database (do another `GET` call if needed) and find an `id` that is not already being used, preferably being the highest existing `id` +1.
+**To troubleshoot:** Do a `GET` call to review all teams in the db and find an `id` that is not already being used, preferably being the highest existing `id` +1.
+Or set your `id` field to `null` and the API will assign an `id` for you.

-2. Other errors in curl often occur because of a mistyped command, including:
+2. Other errors often occur because of a mistyped command, including:
     - Forgetting to put a backslash after one of your lines of code in curl
     - Using single quotes instead of backticks when delivering your json data
     - Mistyping the URL